jvilk/site/_posts/blog/2014-12-30-java-8-wtf-ambiguous-method-lookup.md

 ## Taking a Look at the JVM Specification

+**EDIT: My interpretation below is incorrect, but I will leave it here for posterity.
+Please see the next section for an updated interpretation.**

 A quick glance at the JVM specification reveals why this behavior occurs: *method lookup in Java 8 is officially ambiguous*.

 From [JVM Spec §5.4.3.3](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-5.html#jvms-5.4.3.3):